Eric-JT/my-starter-kit/README.md

 **development mode**

+Delete the img and css folder, I only have it here to view the final product online.

-Jus type gulp into the terminal of the root of your project.
+Just type gulp into the terminal of the root of your project.
 A browser will open and you can view your project while you work and watch the changes happen as you edit and save you files.

 ```shell
 $ gulp